 I started working on this DIY Halloween Bat about two weeks ago, and I’m so relieved it’s done because I came close to giving up a few times.
 Figuring out how to make it hang properly gave me more than a few grey hairs.
 Check out this pile of dead bat prototypes.

 I recently had someone steal one of my older designs and sell it as their own.
-All the hours you put in creating something and for someone to callously copy it and then make money from it is just about enough to make me feel like quitting.
+All the hours you put in creating something and for someone to callously copy and take advantage of it is just about enough to make me feel like quitting.
 I contacted them and asked them nicely to remove the item from their shop, and lucky for me they did it without a fight.
 I will never understand how someone can do that and still sleep at night, but unfortunately it happens all the time.

 Back to bats…last year my 8 year old son told me I should design bats for Halloween, and I mumbled and sighed about it and told him I just didn’t have time and there were already so many bats out there.
 This year he asked me again and with the pandemic putting me in a different mindset, I thought: why the heck not??
 This CHILD who is normally obsessed with video games is taking interest in my work so the least I can do is take his suggestion.